What is Social Media Listening — and Why It Matters

 What is Social Media Listening?

-Social media listening is a powerful technique that helps businesses to evaluate their online brand reputations by analyzing customer interactions on social media platforms.
+Social media listening is a powerful technique that helps businesses to evaluate their online brand reputations by analysing customer interactions on social media platforms.

 Through social media listening, you can take concrete steps to improve the performance of your social media marketing campaigns and enhance your customer experience.

-Do you know that businesses spend an average of $1000 to $20,000 per month on social media marketing?
+Did you know that businesses spend anywhere from $1,000 to $20,000 per month on social media marketing?
 With such a significant monthly investment, it only makes sense for them to analyse, evaluate and measure their online success.
 This is where techniques like social media listening and social media monitoring come in.

-Through social media listening, companies can also get a better idea of what their customers feel about their brands.
+Through social media listening, companies can also get a better idea of how their customers feel about their brands.

 Let’s look at the example of a confectionery shop that frequently posts pictures and shares stories of its cookies, cakes and other sweet treats on its Instagram account.
 Followers and customers may regularly like and occasionally comment on the posts or interact with the stories.
 It’s nice to be appreciated, but the owner also wants to know where he can improve.

 With an effective social listening process, the owner can get valuable insights on the less-discussed products on social channels.
 These may be posted or reviewed on third party forums or social media channels that he isn’t aware of.
 With the right social listening and monitoring tools, he can glean these insights, directly seek customer feedback, and improve his bakery products.